First time filming?

 The first day begins with a 2-4 man prep team that comes into your home to prepare the walls and floors with protective coverings, such as rugs, wall board, and bubble wrap.
 These coverings prevent damage by heavy production equipment brought to your location.
 Sometimes, production companies bring their own furniture, props, and dressing.
 We will ask your permission before we paint your walls or hang pictures on them.
 Rest assured that your location will be restored to its original condition on the final wrap day.
 All coverings, rugs and protective materials are removed, a professional cleaner will clean the floors, walls, and bathrooms at our expense, and all furniture is returned to its original position (we have thoroughly photographed your house in advance for this purpose).
 Any final touch-ups are completed at this point.
 We are committed to making this a positive experience for you, and we go to great lengths to make certain that you are happy from beginning to end.
 We want to be welcomed back into your home the next time we need a location, so we make every effort to satisfy you.

-Shoot days are the most exciting part of the production process with up to 50 cast and crew members in and out of your location.
+Shoot days are the most exciting part of the production process with up to 50-75 cast and crew members in and out of your location.
 Up to 15 production vehicles are parked on your street and in your driveway.
 Your neighbours have been notified in advance through a letter of notification, and have been offered the opportunity to contact the location manager regarding any concerns.
 Parking for production vehicles has been secured by one of our security personnel the evening before the shoot.
-We always get permission from the Toronto Film and Television Office (you may ask the location manager to see the permit).
+We always get permission from the Toronto Film and Television Office or respective municipality in advance of the shoot to do so.

 Shoot days tend to be long.
 In residential neighbourhoods, our permits are valid between 7 AM and 11 PM, but we don't always need this much time.
 The location manager will confirm the schedule with you in advance.